Two concepts, two logics

 GDPR compliance

-How to Combine Them
+How to combine them

 Intent data + intent signals = predictive prospecting

-The two approaches complement each other:
+The two approaches do complement each other:

-- Intent signals identify the right moment: a funding round, mass hiring, or executive appointment reveals an objective need
+- Intent signals identify the right moment.
+A funding round, mass hiring, or executive appointment reveals an objective need.

 In practice with Rodz